-In 2021, Elekta issued a sustainability-linked bond with a social responsibility KPI, see Note 29.
-Per April 30, 2024 Elekta has issued sustainability linked bonds with a carrying value of SEK 1498 million (1497).
-The funds are intended to contribute to increasing the global access of cancer care in underserved markets.
-One of the bonds, in the nominal amount of SEK 1,150 million, has a maturity of five years with a coupon of three months STIBOR plus 0.90 percent.
-The other bond, in the nominal amount of SEK 350 million, has a maturity of seven years and carries a coupon of 1.925 percent annually.
+Potential significant environmental and climate-related risks and the group's ongoing and future mitigating activities are reflected in the approved forecasts used for impairment testing of Intangible assets, see Note 18.
+Climate-related risks are considered responsibility KPI, see Note 29.
+Per April 30, 2024 Elekta has issued sustainability linked bonds with a carrying value of SEK increasing the global access of cancer care in underserved markets.
+One of the bonds, in the nominal amount of SEK 1,150 million, has a maturity of five years with a coupon of three months of SEK 350 million, has a maturity of seven years and carries years and includes two one-year extension options.